JorgeAugusto/ParserNG/README.md

 </p>

-...I will talk about the other functionality of the library, such as numerical integration later on!
+...I will talk about other functionalities of the library, such as numerical integration later on!

 Thanks.